radareorg/radare2/DEVELOPERS.md

 Anyway, if you want to get even more feedback and discuss this in a public place we have a mailing list where many other people may help in order to find a solution.

+The issues page of Github contains a list of all the bugs that have been reported classified with labels by difficulty, type, milestone, etc. it is a good place to start if you are looking to contribute.

 CONTRIBUTING WITH PATCHES
 -------------------------